contensis/docs-delivery-http/model/entry.md

 ## Example

-This JSON example shows entry based on a movie content type.
+This JSON example shows an entry based on a movie content type.

 ```json
 {